jonathan-kee/examTopicScraper/README.md

 # EXAMTOPICSCRAPER
-An easy starting point would be start reverse engineering websites, like the project right now I am working on is an examdump web scraper.
 The reason I was doing this is because I don't want to pay the expensive fee to see the certification dumps lol.

 # Project Setup
 1) Install node version manager: